dart-league/dson/README.md

-# dson
+# DSON

 [![Build Status](https://drone.io/github.com/luisvt/dson/status.png)](https://drone.io/github.com/luisvt/dson/latest)

-dson is a dart library which converts Dart Objects into their JSON representation.
+DSON is a dart library which converts Dart Objects into their JSON representation.
 It helps you keep your code clean of `fromJSON` and `toJSON` functions by using dart:mirrors reflection. **It works after dart2js compiling.**

-This library is a fork from [dartson](https://github.com/eredo/dartson).
-I removed transformers and add datetime parsing and other minor changes.
+This library was initially a fork from [Dartson](https://github.com/eredo/dartson).
+Now it contains some differences:
+ * Dartson uses transformers to convert objects to JSON.
+This produce faster and smaller code after dart2Js.
+This is a feature that I also would like to add to DSON.
+ * DSON has the ability to serialize cyclical objects by mean of `depth` parameter, which allows user to specify how deep in the object graph he wants to serialize.
+ * DSON has the ability to exclude attributes for serialziation in a more flexible way.
+I mean, not using `@ignore` over every attribute.
+This make excluding attributes two global and hardcoded, so users can only specify one exclusing schema.

-## Serializing objects
+## Serialization

+To serialize objects (convert objects to JSON strings) you only need to use the `serialize` function and pass the `object` to serialize as parameter:

 ```dart
 library example;